ActionChrome/BrowserBox/README.md

+# ActionChrome: A Google Chrome that runs on Github Actions

 # *Special Event!* 🤙 Create a private ephemeral Web Proxy hosted on your GitHub Actions minutes by opening an issue on this repo

 **HOLD UP** You need to [fork](../../fork) or [generate](../../generate) this repo first, so you have your own copy.
 Then open an issue and you will be guided through the process (1 manual step, rest is automatic), while your browser VPN is created.